 The material was used to insulate floors, lofts and wall cavities in both domestic and commercial buildings.
 The material was also used in the ship-building industry.
 This form of insulation is often a blue-grey or white in colour.
 Its appearance is similar to candy floss.

-You may ask, How can you tell the difference between asbestos and fiberglass insulation?
+How can you tell the difference between asbestos and fiberglass insulation?

 Like asbestos, fiberglass insulates, resists heat, and is strong, durable, and flexible.
 The fibers of fiberglass are made of glass and created synthetically, while asbestos fibers are natural and form in the ground.
 While the health risks of asbestos fibers are well documented, fiberglass is less understood.

 WHITE ASBESTOS (Chrysotile) has curly fibres which are difficult to separate.
 They are white to grey in colour.
 BROWN ASBESTOS (Amosite) is the type of asbestos found most often in sprayed insulation materials.
 BLUE ASBESTOS (Crocidolite)